US opens probe into Freightliner trucks automatically braking without obstacle in road

 The complaints don't cite any crashes or injuries due to the problem.

+In a statement Tuesday, Daimler Trucks said it's committed to developing life-saving technology such as automatic emergency braking.
+“The company shares the same mission as NHTSA to reduce fatal crashes and serious injuries, and looks forward to continued collaboration with the agency to review AEB technology and the upcoming regulation and test procedures that are being developed for the industry by NHTSA,” the statement said.

-In February of 2022, the agency began investigating complaints that Teslas operating on the automaker's partially automated driving systems can suddenly stop on roadways for no apparent reason.
+In February of 2022, NHTSA began investigating complaints that Teslas operating on the automaker's partially automated driving systems can suddenly stop on roadways for no apparent reason.
 NHTSA says more than 750 Tesla owners have complained of false braking.

 During the same month, the agency opened an investigation of more than 1.7 million Hondas for a similar problem.
 At the time NHTSA said it had 278 complaints about the problem.